Virtual Screening

 (9) Compare

 There is a checkbox at the front of each molecule's serial number.
 When you check multiple molecules simultaneously, you can click the [Compare] button, and the page will be directed to the compare page, which is convenient for comprehensive comparison of multiple molecules.
 When you have a reference molecule, it will be compared with the reference molecule.
-This page is similar to the single molecule detail page, containing information about the molecule's Inno-ADMET properties, ChemFH properties, Inno-SA properties, and docking conformation.
+This page is similar to the single molecule detail page, containing information about the molecule's Inno-ADMET properties and docking conformation.

 Figure 8.
 Virtual Screening Results Page - Molecule constrast page.